INDIANAPOLIS – The Colts will look for their 10th straight AFC South win on Thursday night in a trip to Houston.

-What should fans be looking for when the Colts take on the Texans in Week 15?
+What should fans be looking for when the Colts travel to Houston on Thursday Night Football?

 -The Colts will wrap up their three-game divisional stretch in four weeks on Thursday night.
 A win would give the Colts an early one-game divisional lead and move them to 3-0 in the AFC South.
 That would be key considering the Colts play just one divisional game between Weeks 7-14 of the regular season (a Week 12 matchup vs. Jacksonville).

 -All week long the Colts have heard about the difficulty of preparing for a Thursday night game, especially from a road standpoint.
 Playing a divisional game on Thursday is supposed to alleviate some of that challenge in regards to familiarity but the Texans have a new coaching staff in 2014.
 The Colts are 2-0 under Chuck Pagano in short weeks, with a blowout win vs. Jacksonville in 2012 and a two-score comeback victory in Tennessee last year.

 -When healthy, Foster has been a workhorse for the Texans this year.
 He's had at least 23 carries and 103 rushing yards in the three games he's been healthy.
 Foster was limited to eight carries and six rushing yards in Week Four but still contributed seven catches for 55 yards.
 Foster had 157 rushing yards last week and ranks third in the NFL in rushing yards despite missing an entire game due to injury.

 -It might be a short week, but J.J.
 Watt has the Colts full attention.
 The disruptive defensive end leads the NFL with 16 quarterback hits and has even recorded a pick six, and caught a touchdown pass on offense in 2014.
 The Colts have quieted the NFL's best defensive player in the teams' last three meetings with Watt only recording one sack in those contests.